tadesouaiaia/prsWorkshop-website/docs/misc_linux.md

 You should see many sub-folders within the Ubuntu folder (such as bin, home, etc, etc.) .
 You can view them using [terminal commands](prep_terminal.md) or by double-clicking on them.
 If you go into the **home/** folder you should see another folder with your username.
 This folder (**home/(your username)/**) is where you should store your workshop folders and run programs during the workshop.

-Once you have successfully installed Ubuntu, you can follow the rest of the [preworkshop tutorial](prep_list.md) using the Linux instructions.
+Once you have successfully installed Ubuntu, you can follow the rest of the [pre-workshop tutorial](prep_list.md) using the Linux instructions.